ADD-ONS / SCALES

 - primary (idiopathic)

-- secondary (a consequence of complicated migraine, VSP provoked during angiography or by drugs, etc.)
+- secondary (due to complicated migraine, SAH-related vasospasm, VSP provoked during angiography or by drugs, etc.)

 - reversible vasoconstriction syndrome (RCVS)